xiaoharper/aml-components/component-development-overview.md

 #### Feature overview

-component SDK provide dsl pipeline wrapper to make it easier to build and interact with pipeline.
+Component SDK provide dsl pipeline wrapper to make it easier to build and interact with pipeline.

 #### Video